codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a careful wolf?
-Aware wolf.
+What do you call cheese by itself?
+Provolone.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+In computing, what does LAN stand for?
- 1. 100
+ 1. Local Area Network
- 2. 500
+ 2. Land Address Navigation
- 3. 1000
+ 3. Light Access Node
- 4. 200
+ 4. Long Antenna Node

 <details>
   <summary>Answer</summary>
-  200
+  Local Area Network
 </details>